 Eardrum scarring: There may be a small scar in the eardrum after the grommets extrude.
 This does not damage the hearing in any way.
 More significant scarring can occur in the eardrum or middle ear, but is usually a result of more severe disease than as a result of grommet insertion.

-Water and swimming:
+Water and Swimming:

-A lot is said about gromments and water getting in the ears.
+A lot is said about grommets and water getting in the ears.
 The large majority of children can go swimming without any protection to the ears.
 Care should be taken to avoid forcing water up the nose, or into the ears by avoiding diving or swimming under water.
 If a child does get a discharging ear after swimming then it is usually easily fixed with eardrops and one should be more careful about getting water in the ears.

 To wash the hair showering is recommended.
 The alternative is to sit the child in the bath.
 Get the child to put his/her fingers in his/her ears and clean their hair with the child sitting in the bath.

-In children who have discharging grommets topical ear drops are often precribed.
+In children who have discharging grommets topical ear drops are often prescribed.
 The technique to apply them is to warm the ear drops in your hands, fill the ear canal with the drops and then use the tragus (cartilage in front of the ear canal) to pump the drops into the middle ear and then into the back of the nose (nasopharynx) through the eustachian tube.
 This is illustrated in the associated picture.
 If the child can taste the drops after this it is a good clinical sign that the drops have been effectively given.